-Although jazz and film legend Dave Grusin wrote the score to 1979’s Franco Zeffirelli film The Champ, champs Hamlisch and Sager were chosen to write this touching and all-too-unknown song.
-Chris Thompson, of Manfred Mann’s Earth Band, originally performed “If You Remember Me” with his band Night, in a single version produced by Richard Perry.
-Our version comes from Barry Manilow’s 1990 Live on Broadway.
+Although jazz and film legend Dave Grusin wrote the score to 1979's Franco Zeffirelli film The Champ, champs Hamlisch and Sager were chosen to write this touching and all-too-unknown song.
+Chris Thompson, of Manfred Mann's Earth Band, originally performed "If You Remember Me" with his band Night, in a single version produced by Richard Perry.
+Our version comes from Barry Manilow's 1990 Live on Broadway.
 It was appropriate that this Hamlisch song finally made it to Broadway.
-Lyric Recycling No. 2: Sager’s lyric includes the phrase “Keep on smiling, keep on shining,” which she later adapted into “Keep shining, keep smiling” for “That’s What Friends Are For” with Burt Bacharach for the film Night Shift.
+Lyric Trivia No. 2: Sager's lyric includes the phrase "Keep on smiling, keep on shining," which she later adapted into "Keep shining, keep smiling" for "That's What Friends Are For" with Burt Bacharach for the film Night Shift.
 That song went all the way to No. 1 when Dionne Warwick, Stevie Wonder, Elton John and Gladys Knight cut it in support of AIDS research in 1985.

 "What I Did For Love" - Natalie Cortez and Company (Hamlisch/Kleban) from A Chorus Line

-Marvin Hamlisch’s most lasting musical statement just might be the score to A Chorus Line.
+Marvin Hamlisch's most lasting musical statement just might be the score to A Chorus Line.
 Working with director/choreographer Michael Bennett, co-choreographer Bob Avian, writers James Kirkwood and Nicholas Dante and lyricist Ed Kleban, Hamlisch struck a universal chord with this revolutionary musical.
 He won a Tony Award as well as a Pulitzer Prize, and remains one of only two artists to possess the Emmy, Grammy, Oscar, Tony and Pulitzer.
 (The other is Richard Rodgers.)
-We’ve chosen the 2006 Broadway revival recording of “What I Did For Love,” as Hamlisch specifically rearranged the classic song for the new production.
-Though it’s more “pop” and less dramatically specific than the rest of the score, Hamlisch fought for its inclusion, and there’s hardly a dry eye in the house when it’s sung.
+We've chosen the 2006 Broadway revival recording of "What I Did For Love," as Hamlisch rearranged the classic song for the new production.
+Though it's more "pop" and less dramatically specific than the rest of the score, Hamlisch fought for its inclusion, and there's hardly a dry eye in the house when it's sung.

 "One" (Finale Version) - A Chorus Line Company (Hamlisch/Kleban) from A Chorus Line